ohadschn/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 WebDriver and the Selenium-Server
 ---------------------------------

 You may, or may not, need the Selenium Server, depending on how you intend to use Selenium-WebDriver.
-If you will be only using the WebDriver API you do not need the Selenium-Server.
 If your browser and tests will all run on the same machine, and your tests only use the WebDriver API, then you do not need to run the Selenium-Server; WebDriver will run the browser directly.

 There are some reasons though to use the Selenium-Server with Selenium-WebDriver.